 - Deductible/Depreciable/Deferrable – Amazing tax benefits

 If you can handle the time spent collecting checks, dealing with tenants, and using the bank’s money, real estate can be a great way to build wealth.

 So with these considerations in mind, I went searching for a new property.

 Playing the Real Estate Investor Game

-Over the past few months, I’ve been watching the market, and had a decent understanding of the prices in the area.
-Again, following the advice from The Millionaire Real Estate Investor (book review), there is an appropriate and recommended way to go about generating leads and making offers on properties.
+Over the preceding months, I had been watching the market, and had a decent understanding of the prices in the area.
+Following the advice from The Millionaire Real Estate Investor (book review), there is an appropriate and recommended way to go about generating leads and making offers on properties.

 5 Laws of Lead Generation

 There are 5 laws of real estate lead generation:

 - You’re only looking for properties that meet your criteria and motivated sellers who will meet your terms.

 - Be a shopper not a buyer